gcanchola12/CreditCardInterestCalculator_main/README.md

 ## About the program

 The user or 'customer' enters a credit card into a wallet and stores the wallet in her own wallet.
 The customer can only enter a Discover, MasterCard or Visa.
-The program automatically converts the type of credit card string to uppercase to facilitate comparison and throws an exception when the customer enteres a different value not allowed.
+The program automatically converts the type of credit card string to uppercase to facilitate comparison and throws an exception when the customer enters a different value not allowed.

 ```java
 Customer customer = new Customer();